Wide Right (Buffalo Bills): Aftermath

-In losing the game, the Bills lost their first of four consecutive Super Bowls, and this loss was the closest the team got to victory, as the following three Super Bowls ended with the Bills losing by considerable margins (13 points to the Washington Redskins in Super Bowl XXVI, 35 points to the Dallas Cowboys in Super Bowl XXVII, and 17 points to the Cowboys in Super Bowl XXVIII, respectively).
+In losing the game, the Bills lost their first of four consecutive Super Bowls.
+This loss was the closest the team got to victory, as the following three Super Bowls ended with the Bills losing by considerable margins (13 points to the Washington Redskins in Super Bowl XXVI, 35 points to the Dallas Cowboys in Super Bowl XXVII, and 17 points to the Cowboys in Super Bowl XXVIII, respectively).
 The city of Buffalo had not won a Big 4 sports championship since 1965 (which became the longest such streak of futility for any city that has at least two major sports franchises once San Diego, whose last title came in 1963, lost one of its two teams in 2017), so Norwood's unsuccessful attempt had an even greater significance.
+As of 2025, the winless streak remains intact.

 The Bills immediately began searching for a replacement for Norwood after the missed kick.
 Former Giants kicker Björn Nittmo was brought into the 1991 training camp but failed to impress, which kept Norwood on the roster for the 1991 season.
-Finally, in 1992, the Bills signed Steve Christie, who served as the Bills' kicker for the next nine seasons, ending Norwood's career.
+Finally, in 1992, the Bills signed the kicker who would become Norwood's replacement, Steve Christie, which ended Norwood's career.

+A similar occurrence happened in the Divisional round of the 2023–24 NFL playoffs against the Kansas City Chiefs; Bills kicker Tyler Bass missed a game-tying 44-yard kick late in the 4th quarter to the right of the goalpost leading to the Bills' loss, which drew comparisons to Norwood's "Wide Right" kick, including by the game's commentator Jim Nantz, who said "Wide right.
+The two most dreaded words in Buffalo have surfaced again."